moj-analytical-services/rmarkdown_training/README.md

 21. Knit again - you’ll see your new sentence at the end!

+## Part 4: Formatting - using a styles template or formatting from the RMarkdown cheatsheet

 The document you have doesn’t quite look like our bulletins do.
 Rather than do all your formatting in Word, you can create a styles template document in a few minutes, that your RMarkdown will use for formatting.
 There is already a styles document created which fits the JSAS style template, saved in this repo, called mystyles.docx.

 22. In your YAML header, amend slightly so it says:
 *output:*
   *word_document:*
     *reference_docx: mystyles.docx*
+(Make sure that you start a new line after each colon and use the tab on each new line)

 23. Click ‘Knit’.
 You should now have a document with the right fonts, and a header which looks more like the JSAS bulletins.
 To call the different headers in your styles template document you use a different number of hashtags at the start of your headers e.g. 1 hashtag = header 1 and 3 hashtags=3 headers.
 For example, you can add a heading (heading 3 from the styles template) called latest figures before the text in step 20 *### Latest figures*.